liloSc/doYouKnow/README.md

 - To ensure the children don't get bored

 ## What did you learn?
-## Some of the challenges you faced and
+## Some of the challenges you faced
 ## What makes your project stand out?
 ## Future Features
 - Add microphone support